Jachdich/text-meme-editor/README.md

     - o to switch to paint tool (changes colour of chars)
     - t to switch to text tool (type characters directly)
     - g to set the current foreground and background colour to the colour of the currently selected character
+    - h to set colours like g and also set the pen char to the currently selected character
     - enter to toggle pen down
     - with the pen down, no controls work except pen up.
 This is so you can type in text mode.
  - In colour palette focus:
     - enter selects foreground colour
     - backspace selects background colour
     - arrow keys to navigate
-    - d to toggle foreground default mode (does not change existing char colour)
+    - r to toggle foreground default mode (does not change existing char colour)
-    - ctrl+d to toggle background default mode
+    - shift+r to toggle background default mode
     - # to enter a custom hex value for the foreground colour
-    - ctrl+# to enter a custom hex value for the backgroubnd colour
+    - shift+# to enter a custom hex value for the backgroubnd colour
  - In character sheet focus:
     - arrows to select character to use for the pen
     - Ctrl+e to switch back